QodotPlugin/qodotplugin.github.io/docs/entities/game-definition.md

 To generate a new game definition, double-click `qodot_trenchbroom_config_folder.tres` to open it in the Inspector.

-Read [Config Folder Properies](#config-folder-properties) to see the options available when creating a game definition.
+Read [Config Folder Properties](#config-folder-properties) to see the options available when creating a game definition.

 ## Setting Trenchbroom Game Path